Steam (service): User interface and functionality

 Since November 2013, Steam has allowed for users to review their purchased games and organize them into categories set by the user and add to favorite lists for quick access.

 Players can add non-Steam games to their libraries, allowing the game to be easily accessed from the Steam client and providing support where possible for Steam Overlay features.
 The Steam interface allows for user-defined shortcuts to be added.
 In this way, third-party modifications and games not purchased through the Steam Store can use Steam features.
 Valve sponsors and distributes some modifications free of charge; and modifications that use Steamworks can also use any Steam features supported by their parent game.
 For most games launched from Steam, the client provides an in-game overlay from which the user can access Steam Community lists and participate in chat, manage selected Steam settings, and access a built-in web browser without having to exit the game.
-Since the beginning of February 2011 as a beta version, the overlay also allows players to take screenshots of the games in process.
-As a full version on February 24, 2011, this feature was reimplemented so that users could share screenshots on websites of Facebook, Twitter, and Reddit directly from a user's screenshot manager.
+Beginning in February 2011 in the beta version of the feature, the overlay also allows players to take screenshots of the games in process.
+In the full version, released on February 24, 2011, the feature was reimplemented so that users could share screenshots on websites of Facebook, Twitter, and Reddit directly from a user's screenshot manager.
 Store game pages display a score from Metacritic since 2007.